diegargon/monnet/README.md

     apt install apache2 php-fpm php-mysqli php-curl php-mbstring

 Python
-    Tested with >3
+    Tested with >=3.9

 Mysql/MariaDB:
+    Tested MySQL >= 8
-    You can install or use a remote machine with mysql.
+    You can install locally or use a remote machine with mysql.

 arp
     Optional for get mac's address, only work on the same network (other method will added in the future).